 Some gransnetters are also worried that they will be forced to break rules to look after their grandchildren: "My daughter is a single parent of three.
 As a teacher, she has been allowed to work from home but is needed back in school from mid-June.
 I've always cared for the 2-year-old and done the school run and after school care, etc. What is she supposed to do now if I don't take up where I left off before lockdown?
 Any decision I make has to be balanced against breaking the rules and possibly putting myself and husband at risk."

 "The fact is, regardless of how fit, active, otherwise healthy, the older one is, the more depleted one's immune system." welbeck

-In the meantime, the risk of loneliness and damage to mental health from these restrictions can not be underestimated so please do read over these loneliness resources if you are feeling particularly frustrated or worried about being in continued isolation.
+In the meantime, the risk of loneliness and damage to mental health from these restrictions can not be underestimated so please do read over these loneliness resources if you are feeling particularly frustrated or worried about how lockdown has affected you.
 If you fancy some virtual company, do join in our conversations, particularly Soop's Kitchen or look out for our daily Good Morning threads.

 With 44% of those we surveyed saying that they are worried about the relationship between themselves and their grandchildren during lockdown, it's clear grandparenting has never been so hard.
-While we all understand the need to practise social distancing or self-isolation during this pandemic, we also know how important it is to keep in touch with friends and family.
+While we all understand the need to practise social distancing during this pandemic, we also know how important it is to keep in touch with friends and family.
 With many of us falling within the ‘high-risk’ category, this time can be particularly difficult, especially if you’re usually the one looking after the grandchildren while their parents are working.
-Being apart from them for a prolonged period of time, with no clear end in sight, can be very difficult.
+Being apart from them for a prolonged period of time, or not being able to cuddle them when we do see them in real life, can be very difficult.